kpn/django-etcd-settings/README.rst

   a 'per request' basis using the ``X-DYNAMIC-SETTINGS`` HTTP header

-Both the added configuration values and config sets would live at ETCD, which will be continuously monitores by this library in order to transparently update your app settings upon changes.
+Both the added configuration values and config sets would live at ETCD, which will be continuously monitored by this library in order to transparently update your app settings upon changes.